Owning the Long Run

 January was all about getting your running established and simply hitting the streets.
 Now, February is all about building up, practicing more, staying on track and progressing.
 One of the most important aspects of your marathon preparation is the long run and how to tackle it.

 Firstly, let’s get something really clear: don’t be fearful of running longer.
 If you’re really anxious about upping the miles, it’s time to calm down.
 The marathon is a very long run – in fact it’s more likely for many to be a very long run with some walking, and for some a very long walk with some running!
-Whatever you do is fine, but what won’t change is the requirement to run, jog, walk or crawl 26.2 miles around London on 23 April this year.
+Whatever you do is fine, but what won’t change is the requirement to run, jog, walk or crawl 26.2 miles around London.
 So, instead of being anxious about upping the distance of your longest runs over the next couple of months, embrace the benefits that go hand in hand with going long.

 Why are long runs so good for you?